takko9ei/igaunpakr/README.md

 ### Usage

+#### Unpacking

 To use the program, drag and drop the target file (`.iga` format) onto the program's entry point (the `.py` file if running in a Python environment, or the `.exe` file if using the packaged executable).

+#### Packing

+1. Modify (replace) the files inside the unpacked folder.
+Be sure to keep the filenames unchanged.
+2. (Crucial) Drag the **entire folder** (which must contain `iga_filelist.txt`) onto the `igapack.exe` icon.
+3. A new .iga file will be generated alongside the folder.

+**About the number in the .txt file**
+Unpacking and packing rely on this number.
+Do not modify it; keep it exactly as it was from the unpack.

+**About the filenames in the .txt and the actual filenames** If you modify them (even if you keep the filenames in the .txt and the actual files in the folder consistent), the tool will pack it successfully, but this new archive will likely not work in the game.

 **Reiteration:** Files decrypted by this project are to be used only for study purposes, such as analyzing compatibility issues or understanding the encryption algorithm.
 Please delete all decrypted files immediately after your analysis is complete, and **do not upload any decrypted files to the network.**